Rituximab/Hyaluronidase human (Rituxan Hycela®)

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.

 - Talk to your doctor before receiving any vaccinations during your treatment.
-Vaccinations are not recommended while receiving rituximab and hyaluronidase human.
+Some vaccinations are not recommended while receiving rituximab and hyaluronidase human.

 Treating Side Effects